-If available, the Range Selection Mode switch is located on the shift lever.
+The Range Selection Mode switch is located on the shift lever.

-To use the Range Selection feature:

-Move the column shift lever to the M (Manual) position.
+- To enable the Range Selection feature, move the column shift lever to the M (Manual) position.
 The current range will appear next to the M. This is the highest attainable range with all lower gears accessible.
-As an example, when 5 (Fifth) gear is selected, 1 (First) through 5 (Fifth) gears are available.
-2. Press the plus/minus buttons, located on the steering column shift lever, to select the desired range of gears for current driving conditions.
-See Manual Mode on page 9-33.
+As an example, when 5 (Fifth) gear is selected, 1 (First) through 5 (Fifth) gears are available. - Press the plus/minus buttons, located on the steering column shift lever, to select the desired range of gears for current driving conditions.
+See Manual Mode on page 9-32.